basham/v4.bash.am/src/work/iu-color-palette.md

     div(style="background-color: #{color}")
 </jade>

-The visual language becomes meaningless in its struggle to be meaningful.
-Its loud chaos encourages only inaction.
-It is confounding, paralyzing, and unsure, and those traits are imparted on the user.
+Within the context of this exemplar, as more color is added, the louder and more meaningless the visual language becomes.
+This chaos encourages only inaction.
+It is confounding, paralyzing, and unsure, and those traits are inevitably imparted on the user.

 ## Goals